mozrt2/Onchain-Marketplace/README.md

 ## Overview

 Onchain Marketplace is composed of 3 Solidity files:
-- MarketInterface.sol[***link to be added***]: contains all structs, enums, and functions to interact with the Seaport contract
+- [**MarketInterface.sol**](https://github.com/mozrt2/Onchain-Marketplace/blob/main/foundry/src/MarketInterface.sol): contains all structs, enums, and functions to interact with the Seaport contract
-- MarketMap.sol[***link to be added***]: Onchain Marketplace's backend, storing and managing all sell, buy and cancel orders
+- [**MarketMap.sol**](https://github.com/mozrt2/Onchain-Marketplace/blob/main/foundry/src/MarketMap.sol): Onchain Marketplace's backend, storing and managing all sell, buy and cancel orders
-- Storefront.sol[***link to be added***]: an html file stored onchain that enables users to interact with the Onchain Marketplace through their browsers - it doesn't use any external libraries / resources and interacts with the Ethereum network through RPC requests to a user's wallet (I learnt a lot about calldata this week :) )
+- [**OnchainMarketplace.sol**](https://github.com/mozrt2/Onchain-Marketplace/blob/main/foundry/src/Storefront.sol) (formerly Storefront.sol): an html file stored onchain that enables users to interact with the Onchain Marketplace through their browsers - it doesn't use any external libraries & resources and interacts with the Ethereum network through RPC requests to a user's wallet (I learnt a lot about calldata this week :) )

-All three files will be annotated to facilitate collaboration in subsequent versions.
-This is part of the to-dos below.

 ## Tested environments